 James Gilbert White Distinguished Professor in the Physical Sciences

-We undertake a wide range of experimental low-temperature research into the fundamental macroscopic quantum physics of superconductors, superfluids, supersolids, heavy-fermions, topological insulators and superconductors, and spin liquids, as well as developing new techniques for visualization and measurement of complex quantum matter.
+We undertake a wide range of experimental low-temperature research into the fundamental macroscopic quantum physics of superconductors, superfluids, supersolids, heavy-fermions, topological insulators and superconductors, spin and monopole liquids, as well as developing new techniques for visualization and measurement of complex quantum matter.

 - Cornell Center for Materials Research (CCMR)